 Interestingly, without bending regularization, \ie~for $\lambda=0$, the embedding uses many more dimensions.
-As discussed above, this is not because the isometry term would make this necessary.
+As discussed above, this is not because a minimization of the isometry term would make this necessary.
 It is rather a manifestation of the strong degeneracy of the set of isometric embeddings, which are possible using arbitrarily many Euclidean dimensions. \Cref{fig:arcs-summary} illustrates that the topology of the Klein bottle was reproduced for that dataset.
-It is well-known that no three-dimensional embedding without self-intersections exists, explaining the self-intersections in each of the visualized projections.
-In \cref{fig:arcs-summary} we also visualize those self-intersections: Denoting the composition of $\phi$ with the projection onto a 3-dimensional subspace $V$ by $\phisub$, such a self intersection is characterized by $\phisub(x)=\phisub(y)$ for $x \neq y$.
+It is well-known that no three-dimensional embedding without self-intersections exists.
+This explains the self-intersections in each of the visualized projections.
+In \cref{fig:arcs-summary} we also analyze the nature of those self-intersections occurring after projection: Denote the composition of $\phi$ with the projection onto a 3-dimensional subspace $V$ by $\phisub$.
+Then such a self-intersection after projection is characterized by $\phisub(x)=\phisub(y)$ for $x \neq y$.
 Thus, a suitable indicator of a self-intersection at $x$ is